oscarmatallana/42-Piscine/README.md

 - problem-solving under constraints
 - clean and structured coding practices

-Many exercises intentionally restrict the use of standard libraries and functions, encouraging a deeper understanding of what happens “under the hood” 🔧
+Many exercises intentionally restrict the use of standard libraries and functions, encouraging a deeper understanding of how the code really works.

 ---